Oklahoma's 2nd congressional district: History

+Presidentially, this was the best-performing district for Democrats in the 20th century; Bill Clinton was the last Democratic presidential candidate to win the district, easily carrying it in 1992 and 1996.
+Since then it has been safely Republican: George W. Bush received 59 percent of the vote in this district in 2004, John McCain received 66 percent of the vote in this district in 2008, and in 2020, Donald Trump won one of the highest percentages for a Republican presidential candidate, winning 76% of the vote to only 22% for the Democratic candidate Joe Biden.
+Muskogee has produced six representatives, more than any other city in the district.
+Tahlequah has produced three representatives, the second most of any city in the district.

-According to the 2000 U.S. Census, the district is 35.51 percent urban, 23.95 percent non-white, and has a population that is 2.40 percent Latino and 1.36 percent foreign-born.
+According to the 2000 U.S. census, the district is 35.51 percent urban, 23.95 percent non-white, and has a population that is 2.40 percent Latino and 1.36 percent foreign-born.
 The district has a higher percentage of Native Americans than any other congressional district in Oklahoma.
 Its representative, Josh Brecheen, is one of four Native Americans currently serving in Congress.